 "The key to resolving this crisis is a national strategy and provincial strategy, and we need to address this as a crisis, because that's exactly what it is."

-In Canada, the only way to access to naloxone is through emergency rooms when undergoing an overdose, needle exchange programs, and very select Hepatitis C programs.
+In Canada, the only way to access to naloxone is through emergency rooms when undergoing an overdose, needle exchange programs, and very select federal drug plans.
 Take-home programs—like the one Toronto Public Health's "The Works" provides—are few and far between, and Parkinson says that it's the main stumbling block in curbing the current death rate.

 The MSDCNO's report proposes a number of initiatives to increasing naloxone access, such as funding naloxone access under veteran drug plans and providing hospitals the ability to easily prescribe patients naloxone when necessary.
 The report also notes that current laws surrounding how overdose emergency calls are responded to should be converted to "Good Samaritan Laws," which allow both witnesses and survivors of an overdose to contact emergency services without fear of prosecution for administering or being in possession of illicit substances.